bkhyat/ThePyGuy/PythonBasicsInNepali/readme.md

 # ThePyGuyNP
-# Click Here TO Subscribe Our YouTube Channel: https://bit.ly/SubThePyGuyNP
+# Click Here To Subscribe Our YouTube Channel: https://bit.ly/SubThePyGuyNP
 This respo contains the source code for our YouTube video Lecture series of Python Basics in Nepali.